 I always wanted to join the armed forces, whether it was here or or in the Dominican Republic.
 I was 8 or 9 years old when I realized that I wanted to fly.

-Why did you choose the Camino program at Manhattan College?
+Why did you choose the Camino program at Manhattan University?

 What made you want to attend college?